Published on May 28th, 2016 | by Pro Wrestling Stories0

 God bless you, Frankie.”

 We feel your pain, Koko.
 What a horrible way for Frankie to go out.
-Frankie wasn’t the only bird to make it onto the grand stage.
+There were other feathered wrestling animals to make it onto the grand stage.
 Believe it or not, the Undertaker had a bird of his own which escorted him to the ring at Wrestlemania 9…

 Wrestlemania 9 stands out for a lot of reasons: Togas, Vegas, Caesar’s Palace, giants wearing suits with airbrushed muscles and added on hair, and the controversy revolving around a black-eyed returning Hogan winning the belt off Bret Hart via Yokozuna.
 Many consider this a forgetful Wrestlemania, but we love it for nostalgic reasons, anyway!

-While this was the only time the Undertaker came to the ring with the bird, its frightful legacy lives on!
+While this was the only time the Undertaker came to the ring with the bird, its frightful legacy lives on as in the wrestling animals hall of fame!

 Check out Undertaker’s bone-chilling Caesar’s Palace entrance with the vulture below:

 The British Bulldogs Davey Boy Smith and The Dynamite Kid are hailed as one of the best tag teams of all time.
 Over the years, a folklore has followed their name due to their wrestling prowess in the ring and hijinks outside of it.
-In 1986, they debuted their animal sidekick, a British Bulldog by the name of Matilda.
+In 1986, they debuted a wrestling animals fan favorite sidekick, a British Bulldog by the name of Matilda.
 She quickly captured the hearts of fans around the world as she accompanied Davey Boy and Dynamite Kid to the ring for all of their matches.
-On TV, she played a good distractor for her opponents and in storyline, she found herself being kidnapped in the middle of a feud against the Islanders, Haku and Tama.
-Off screen, misfortune followed her as well.
-Back in November, we ran a piece entitled ‘Poor, Matilda’, and the stories we shared were not pretty.
+On TV, she played a good distractor for her opponents and in a storyline, she found herself being kidnapped in the middle of a feud against the Islanders, Haku, and Tama.
+Off-screen, misfortune followed her as well.
+Back in November, we ran a piece about Matilda and her owners – the stories we shared were not pretty.

 Before his untimely death, Roddy Piper had Jake ‘The Snake’ Roberts for a two-part interview on his show, Piper’s Pit.
 Having seen their share of debauchery and insane adventures on the road over the years, they shared a few tales on the show, many revolving around The British Bulldogs and their poor dog, Matilda.